 - Assess Your Needs

-Each business has unique needs that need to be assessed and aligned to the right tools so that the goals can be met.
-This might require taking some time to go through each aspect of your business.
+Each business has unique needs that must be assessed and aligned with the right tools to meet its goals.
+This may require taking time to review each aspect of your business.

 - Look for Integration

 The last thing you want is to install tools that will require you to refurbish your entire software stack.
-It is important to only use tools that are compatible with the software you already have in place.
+It is vital to use only tools compatible with the software you already have in place.

 - Trial Before Commitment